Open-ET/openet-ssebop/CONTRIBUTING.rst

 Coding Conventions
 ==================

 OpenET SSEBop was developed for Python 3.6.
-The code will likely work on other version of Python 3 but there are no plans to officialy support Python 2.7 at this time.
+The code will likely work on other version of Python 3 but there are no plans to officially support Python 2.7 at this time.

 All code should follow the `PEP8
 <https://www.python.org/dev/peps/pep-0008/>`__ style guide.